Using virtualenv with the different versions of python:

-So, if you had a website in a dev directory in your home directory, ie ~/dev/websites/mynewwebsite, and Apache is installed and you want to view it through a brower, but you don't want to create a virtual host file and put an entry in the /etc/hosts file.
+So, if you had a website in a dev directory in your home directory ie ~/dev/websites/mynewwebsite and Apache is installed and you want to view it through a brower.
+And you don't want to create a virtual host file and put an entry in the /etc/hosts file.

 The default "webroot" is at /var/www (check the documentation)